25th March, 2025

 (7) If a client disposes of the client’s interest in the structure, the client complies with the duty in paragraph (5)(b)(iii) by providing the health and safety file to the person who acquires the client’s interest in the structure and ensuring that that person is aware of the nature and purpose of the file.

 So at project completion, the health and safety file needs to be given to the client.
-And this should be kept by the client so that anyone carrying out future work will have the information they need to be able to plan and complete the work safely.
+This file should be kept by the client so that anyone carrying out future work will have the information they need to be able to plan and complete the work safely.

-Want to know more about your duties at the post-construction phase?
+Want to know more about your duties in the post-construction phase?
 Read our free duty holder CDM guides.

 This article was written by Emma at HASpod.
 Emma has over 10 years experience in health and safety and BSc (Hons) Construction Management.
 She is NEBOSH qualified and Tech IOSH.